9. Preparing for a Release

 Open the file in GIMP.

 You’ll see that the file has several layers to it.
-There are four layers for each of the four splash screen images that get randomly choosen from when starting VisIt or are cycled through when you select About in the Help menu.
+There are six layers for each of the six splash screen images that get randomly chosen from when starting VisIt or are cycled through when you select About in the Help menu.

 Go to File->Export As and change Name to